Former Houston police officer charged with murder over raid

-HOUSTON (AP) — A former Houston police officer has been charged with felony murder in connection with a deadly January drug raid that killed a couple and injured several officers, prosecutors announced Friday.
+HOUSTON (AP) — A former Houston police officer has been charged with murder in connection with the January drug raid of a home that killed a couple and injured five officers, prosecutors announced Friday.

-The Jan.
-28 raid came under scrutiny after police alleged one of the officers who was shot, Gerald Goines, lied in order to obtain a search warrant.
-Killed in the shooting were 58-year-old Rhogena Nicholas and 59-year-old Dennis Tuttle.

-Family and friends of Tuttle and Nicholas have continuously dismissed allegations the couple sold drugs.
-Police found small amounts of marijuana and cocaine in the home but no heroin.

-The Harris County District Attorney's Office announced the charges against Goines at a press conference Friday.
-Another officer was charged with tampering with a government record.
+Former officer Gerald Goines, who was shot in the ensuing gunfight during the Jan.
+28 raid, is charged with felony murder after police accused him of lying in a search warrant about having a confidential informant buying heroin at the home.
+Another former officer was charged with tampering with a government record.

 Both were expected to surrender later Friday afternoon, District Attorney Kim Ogg said.

-Initially, Houston police maintained that after officers entered the home, Rhogena Nicholas tried to take away a shotgun from an officer and was fatally shot by officers who saw what was happening.
-But an independent review by the family of Rhogena Nicholas earlier this year cast doubt on that portrayal.
+The evidence will be presented to a grand jury in coming weeks.

 Goines' attorney previously said he has done nothing wrong.